rmcclosk/thesis/reading/notes.md

 * Surveillance data about MSM in Canada.
 * Tables 10, 11, 14, 18 give numbers of contacts.

+# HIV Biology

+**[@mcmichael2001cellular]**

+* This is a well-known reference for the fact that RNA viruses (in this case, HIV) adapt to selection pressure exerted by the host immune response.

+**[@domingo2012viral]**

+* Overview of the concept of treating a within-host viral population as a quasispecies.
+* The quasispecies idea was apparently developed by Manfred Eigen, although not in a virological context.
+Refs 240-242 possibly have some "original" uses of viral quasispecies, good for references.
+Also ref 206.
+* Also some good references for the fact that quasispecies theory is really the same as species theory, with selection etc.
+* On pg.
+167 some good references for inter- and intra-host bottlenecking.
+* We should make a distinction between the "mutation rate", which refers to changes in individual templates, and the "rate of accumulation of mutations", which refers to changes in the consensus sequence.
+* There is some evidence that a viral quasispecies itself, rather than the strains of which it is composed, may be a target of selection, although this is debated (p.
+175).
+* Refs 230, 544 are the original work showing escape mutations in response to ART.

 # General Phylogenetics

 **[@nee1992tempo]**